djaodjin/djaodjin-annotate/README.md

 #djaodjin-annotate.js

 djaodjin-annotate.js is a simple jquery plugin allowing you to annotate a screenshot.
+Try the live demo on [DjaoDjin blog](https://djaodjin.com/blog/jquery-plugin-to-annotate-images.blog).

 #Usage